-The EU member(s) accused of an IPV may waive the right to an administrative disqualification hearing and consent to the disqualification by checking the appropriate box and signing the IM-161 Waiver of Administrative Disqualification Hearing Consent Agreement form.
+The EU member(s) accused of an IPV may waive the right to an administrative disqualification hearing and consent to the disqualification by checking the appropriate box and signing the Waiver of Administrative Disqualification Hearing Consent Agreement (IM-161) form.
 The right to waive the hearing is presented only one time.
-The waiver of Administrative Disqualification Hearing Consent Agreement form is only presented to an EU member accused of an IPV when:
+The IM-161 is only presented to an EU member accused of an IPV when:

 - determines there is sufficient evidence of an IPV; and

-If WIU does not present the IM-161 Waiver, it is sent out with the hearing packet.
+If WIU does not present the IM-161, it is sent out with the hearing packet.
 It is not sent with hearing packet if WIU has already presented it.

 - An opportunity for the accused individual to specify whether or not s/he admits to the facts as presented, consisting of the following statements: